When replacing a system of forces and moments acting on a rigid b... | Study Prep in Pearson+

 Struggling with Physics?Join thousands of students who trust us to help them ace their exams!Watch the first video

-When replacing a system of forces and moments acting on a rigid body with an equivalent resultant force and couple moment at point
+When replacing a system of forces and moments acting on a rigid body with an equivalent system at point , what does the equivalent system consist of?

 - Problem sets built by lead tutorsExpert video explanations